Azure/batch-shipyard/docs/96-troubleshooting-guide.md

 pool back to your desired amount.

 #### Compute Node appears to be stuck in `waiting_for_start_task` state
-Compute nodes that appear to be "stuck" in waiting for start task may not be stuck at all.
+Compute nodes that appear to be "stuck" in waiting for start task may not really be stuck.
 If you are not using pools with `native` container support and are specifying that nodes should block for all Docker images to be present on the node before allowing scheduling and your Docker images are large, it may take a while for your compute nodes to transition from waiting